Travel Postcard: 48 hours in Arbil, Iraq

 10 a.m.
 After breakfast, get a taxi to see the Mudhafaria minaret, Iraq's answer to Italy's leaning tower of Pisa.
 Around 800 years old, the minaret is the remainder of what was believed to have been a big mosque built by Arbil's sultan of the time.

 11 a.m.
-Visit the Aqua Tarin water park and fitness centre for some fun in the sun.
-The centre has water slides, pools, gardens, cafes and parks. (aquatarin.com/index.php)
+Visit the Aqua Tarin water park and fitness center for some fun in the sun.
+The center has water slides, pools, gardens, cafes and parks. (aquatarin.com/index.php)

 1 p.m.
 Head to the Sami Abdul Rahman park for some relaxation time.
 The park has numerous small lakes and cafes and is one of Arbil's most popular family-oriented parks.